c-downey-1/digitalgarden/_notes/AI as a Tool or a Crutch.md

 title: AI as a Tool or a Crutch
 date: 2025-03-16
 ---

->Once men turned their thinking over to machines in the hope that this would set them free.
-But that only permitted other men with machines to enslave them.

 ![Saturn Devouring His Son](https://upload.wikimedia.org/wikipedia/commons/8/82/Francisco_de_Goya%2C_Saturno_devorando_a_su_hijo_%281819-1823%29.jpg)
 *Saturn Devouring His Son* by Francisco Goya